git-keeper/git-keeper/docs/faculty-users.md

 where `homework1`, `base_code`, and `tests` are folders and `assignment.cfg`,
 `email.txt`, and `action.sh` are empty files.

-You can create your own template assignment in `~/.config/git-keeper/templates` and then add a template name to `gkeep new` to create an assignment from that template.
+You can create your own assignment templates in `~/.config/git-keeper/templates` and then provide a template name to `gkeep new` to create an assignment from that one of your templates.

 For example,